mortenfroelich/morten.unlooping.dk/posts/2015-04-20-up_and_running.markdown

 ---
 title: Getting up and running
+description: Dairy of setting up a system for development
+author: Morten Frølich
 ---

 Since I just started paternity leave I have a chance to get back into some hobby projects.